 M = I - X (X'X)^-1X'

 Eigenvectors from MWM using this specification of M are not only mutually uncorrelated but also orthogonal to the regressors specified in MX.
 Alternatively, if MX = NULL, the projection matrix becomes M = I - 11'/*n*, where 1 is a vector of ones and *n* represents the number of observations.
-Griffith and Tiefelsdorf (2007) show how the choice of the appropriate M depends on the underlying process that generates the spatial dependence.
+Griffith and Tiefelsdorf (2007) show how the choice of the appropriate M depends on the underlying spatial process.
+For inference on regression coefficients when the DGP is unknown, Moran eigenvectors should be derived independently of the regressors (MX = NULL).
+Projecting W onto the space orthogonal to X may alter the estimand of the regression coefficients and is therefore not recommended for general inference.

 The Bonferroni correction is only possible if eigenvector selection is based on the significance level of the eigenvectors (objfn = 'p').
 It is set to FALSE if eigenvectors are added to the model until the residuals exhibit no significant level of spatial autocorrelation (objfn = 'pMI').